Elections

 Upcoming Elections

 The Municipal Elections and State of Maine General and Referendum Elections are held annually on the Tuesday following the first Monday in November.
 The Primary Election is held on the second Tuesday in June during even numbered years.
+There is always a possibility that the State would have a Referendum Election in June of any year.

-The Municipal Elections are held to election members to the Town Council and the Scarborough Sanitary District Trustee Board, and to vote on any Citizen Initiatives, Bond Issues, other referenda proposed by the Town Council.
+Tuesday, November 4, 2025 - The General Election is held nationally on the first Tuesday following the first Monday in November.
+The Municipal Elections are held to elect members to the Town Council and the Scarborough Sanitary District Trustee Board, and to vote on any Citizen Initiatives, Bond Issues, other referenda proposed by the Town Council.

 To find out what your new Senate and House Districts are, please click here.